MichaelCurrin/boris-the-babybot/README.md

 See the tweet at: https://twitter.com/boristhebabybot
 ```

+## Authorization

+To access the Twitter API, you must apply for a **Twitter developer account** - that takes time and effort.

+You can copy the API credentials from your dev account to this project's local config on machine.
+See setup instructions in [Documentation](#documentation) for more details.

 ## Documentation

-To access the Twitter API through a script, you must apply for **Twitter developer account** and then copy API credentials from there to this project's config.
-See installation doc for more details

 - [Installation](/docs/installation.md)
 - [Usage](/docs/usage.md)

+## Development

 If you are interested in how this project works, see the [boris/lib/twitter.py](https://github.com/MichaelCurrin/boris-the-babybot/blob/master/boris/lib/twitter.py) module.
 That includes functions to connect and post to the Twitter API.
 It also combines the configured messages, emojis and hashtags randomly to generate a status.